 Otherwise, you can also combine your car insurance policy with other policies like your home insurance.

 The 86 is a popular tuner car, with a heap of cheap bolt-on mods to help make it unique to you.
 But like any car, aftermarket modifications can increase the cost to cover your car.

-Whether these mods involve increasing engine power output for performance, upgrading the 86 to coilover suspension or installing uprated braking components for improved handling, or even cosmetic changes like a rear wing or an aftermarket stereo, they can all have an impact.
+Whether these mods involve increasing engine power output with a GT86 supercharger kit, upgrading your Toyota 86 to coilover suspension or installing uprated braking components for improved handling, or even cosmetic changes like a rear wing or an aftermarket stereo, they can all have an impact.

 It’s tempting to keep these quiet from your insurance company, but trust someone with some experience in being burned here; if you’re in an accident and they find out you haven’t declared the modifications, it could be used to try and void your policy so they don’t have to pay!

 The Toyota 86 has a relatively higher insurance cost compared to other models under the company.
 However, compared to other similarly specced sports cars, insurance for the Toyota 86 is fairly affordable.
 For instance, the Mitsubishi Evo X has a higher average insurance cost.

 However, the various strategies listed above can help you reduce the cost of insurance no matter your age and help you get a great deal on your Toyota 86 insurance.

 The Mitsubishi Lancer Evolution, popularly known as the Evo is another pocket-friendly sports car that’s often compared to the 86 because it is similarly priced.